jimwins/titi/docs/associations.rst

 we should add a method called ``profile`` to the ``User`` class (note that the method name here is arbitrary, but should describe the relationship).
-This method calls the protected ``has_one`` method provided by Paris, passing in the class name of the related object.
+This method calls the protected ``has_one`` method provided by the model, passing in the class name of the related object.
 The ``profile`` method should return an ORM instance ready for (optional) further filtering.